-2023 Highlights
+2024 Highlights

-We were once again able to perform well and progress towards our strategic aims:
+In challenging market conditions, we were once again able to perform well and progress towards our strategic aims:

-- Our capital expenditure totalled £5.1m (2022: £2.6m) as we continue to invest in industrial automation, energy efficiency, R&D, patents, equipment, people, processes and information flows. - Our sustainability efforts continue to reduce our energy intensity with investments in renewable energy and increased flows of recycled content through our businesses. - We continued to maintain our excellent record of reliability and responsible sourcing in a rapidly decarbonising world. - We recorded our 38th consecutive annual pre-tax profit, a robust performance in a traditionally cyclical industry, at £47.1m (2022: £46.2m).
+- We recorded our 39th consecutive annual pre-tax profit, a robust performance in a traditionally cyclical industry, at £40.4m (2023: £47.1m). - Our capital expenditure totalled £3.3m (2023: £5.1m) as we continue to invest in industrial automation, energy efficiency, R&D, equipment, people, processes and information flows. - We continued to reduce our energy intensity with further investments in renewable energy and stable flows of recycled content through our businesses. - We maintained our excellent reputation for trust and reliability across our stakeholder base.

-38th consecutive annual pre-tax profit
+39th consecutive annual pre-tax profit